 A SUB-PANEL FOR ESSENTIAL LINES

 This option is the most convenient though it is probably also the most expensive.
 You will have a separate box that includes both interlocked switches and individual breakers.
 It makes sense to choose this option if you don’t want to deal with finding in a dark basement the breakers you want to de-activate.
 You can pick in advance the circuits you want to backup and have your electrician relocate them from your main distribution box to the sub-panel.
 He will also need to wire the sub-panel to the main service disconnect and install an inlet.
 During normal operation your essential loads will pass through the transfer panel, while the remaining ones will be fed directly from the main box.
-With this method, the general procedure of activating backup power during a blackout is as follows:
+The general procedure of activating backup power during a blackout by using a manual transfer switch is as follows:

 - Start up your genset outdoors and connect it to the installed inlet via a proper generator cord (at this point the genset is still isolated and is just warming up);